-We are looking for students who are committed to use their time during the attachment effectively.
+We are looking for students who are committed to using their time during the attachment effectively.
 We hope to allow students to have an enriching experience where they can pick up transferable skills and receive useful feedback.

-During the attachment with the CLC, volunteers:
+During the attachment with the CLC, you will:

-- Provide general administrative support for the
+- Provide general administrative support;

 - Sit in and take notes for lawyers giving advice at the legal clinics; and

-During the attachment with CLAS, volunteers:
+During the attachment with CLAS, you will:

-- Assist in the registration of applicants for Criminal legal aid;
+- Assist in the registration of applicants for criminal legal aid;

 - Interviewing applicants to gather brief facts on their cases; and